jschementi/iron-websites/ruby/browser/spec.v2.rst

       sys.path.append "python-stdlib.zip"
     </script>

-Note: "added the zip file to the path" is not implemented at the moment, so it will always behave as ``defer="true"``.
+IMPLEMENTATION BUG: "added the zip file to the path" is not implemented at the moment, so it will always behave as ``defer="defer"``.
+Also, currently the filename **without** extension is what's exposed to the filesystem, so the above examples need to omit the ".zip" to work.

 Since zip files are treated just like a folder, you can put anything inside the ZIP file; DLLs, XAML files, text files, images, etc, and use them just